Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example11/README.md

 * Model, Map - used to specify the attributes in the model.
 View name will be automatically resolved using **RequestToViewNameTranslator**
 * @ModelAttribute - used on top of method, used to specify attributes to be added o the model.
 View name will be auo resolved by **RequestToViewNameTranslator**
 * ModelAndView - to specify view and model attributes, also can specify response status.
 View can be specified as logical view name or view instance.
 Model can be model object or Map
+* void - methods returning void can be handled using ServletResponse or OutputStream or @ResponseStatus.
+If none of this is handling the method, then he view name is auto resolved using **RequestToViewNameTranslator** in rest controller it means response with no body.